Uncertainty-Aware Multimodal Fusion for Oral Lesion Classification: Methodology

 \subsection{Multimodal Feature Fusion}

-Deep ConvNeXt-v2 embedding and a handmade feature set capture improve lesion appearance.
-The deep representation encodes global morphology, color gradients, and high-level contextual structure, while the handmade descriptors give fine-grained spectral variations, local texture patterns, and clinically relevant demographic risk factors.
+Deep ConvNeXt-v2 embeddings and handcrafted feature sets capture complementary aspects of lesion appearance.
+The deep representation encodes global morphology, color gradients, and high-level contextual structure.
+At the same time, the handmade descriptors give fine-grained spectral variations, local texture patterns, and clinically relevant demographic risk factors.
 To construct a unified representation, all feature modalities were concatenated into a single multimodal vector: